nico-bohlinger/RL-X/rl_x/environments/README.md

 **observation_space_type.py**
 - Defines all possible observation space types

-**vec_env.py**
-- Provides a wrapper to vectorize environments
-- Copied from Stable Baselines3
-- Not needed when using EnvPool
-- SubprocVecEnv allows for parallel environments, DummyVecEnv does not but is faster for single environments

 **\<environment name\>**
 - Contains either subdirectories or directly the implementation of a concrete environment
 - See below for more details